Sharing a Ride Saves Money and Natural Resources

 For details about the MIT/vRide Vanpool Subsidy Program, see the list of frequently asked questions.

 Another ride share option is Zimride.
 Zimride allows MIT community members to find others with similar commuting patterns or one-time travel needs.
 A social network platform with optional Facebook integration, Zimride is fun to use and helps establish trust among users.
 Just like with Facebook, Zimriders can view profiles for common networks, interests, and friends before deciding to share a ride.
 You can even share your Zipcar through Zimride to reduce cost.
-Use of the Zimride ridesharing website will be provided at no charge to students and staff during the 2011-2012 academic year.
+Use of the Zimride ridesharing website will be provided at no charge to students and staff.

 To find satellite parking locations where you can meet and share rides to MIT, go to the Satellite Parking page.